Job Outlook in the Ft. Lauderdale area:

 Standard High School or State Awarded High School diploma is required.

 The Dental Assisting Technology and Management program is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the U.S. Department of Education.
-The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Ave., Chicago, IL 60611 or at http://www.ada.org.
+The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Ave., Chicago, IL 60611.
+The Comission’s web address is: http://www.ada.org/en/coda.

 Upon successful completion of the program and in accordance with state guidelines, students are issued an Applied Technology Diploma in Dental Assisting Technology and Management with Expanded Duties and Dental Radiography.